njokdan/node-chat-app/README.md

 ## Built with websockets library socket.io, Node.js, and Express

-I've wanted to create a chat application with `websockets/socket.io` for the longest time.
-My final project for **NYCDA** gave me the opportunity to create one.
-Since the course included learning **Node.js**, the project fit the bill!

-Development of this application doesn't stop here.
-I will continue to fine-tune it.
-Who knows what might come out of it?
-Only the **Shadow** knows, lol!

 ### What is it for?

 + For friends, family, and/or colleagues to connect in real time and communicate with each other.
 Messages are **timestamped**. **chattrbox** also uses the